surifirstpin/biplus_documentation/Docs_1/Dashboard.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/90511a882ffd694c16d44cb8f74b6f97e9db823e/images/create_dash_ur_1.png)

-**2.** Select the suitable **layout** from available layout options available on left, to add reports to it.
+**2.** Select the suitable **layout** from available layout options on left side of the screen.

    **Layout formats are categorized in 2 ways,**

-- **Flow Layout** in this layout it is provided with a scroll bar option to define your layout appropriately.
+- **Flow Layout** This layout is provided with a scroll bar option to define your layout appropriately.

-- **Fixed Layout** in this layout all the reports will fit into single screen.
+- **Fixed Layout** is layout all the reports will fit into single screen.

 **3.** Click on **Update report** to add reports to the selected layout.